What is your rental criteria?

 CREDIT HISTORY:

-If you have unpaid debts with any utility company, that is cause for automatic denial.
+If you have unpaid debts with any utility company, and the unit you are applying for will make the resident responsible for utilities, that is cause for automatic denial.

 BANKRUPTCY: